cvignac/cvignac.github.io/_pages/about.md

   - /about.html
 ---

-**I have just graduated from my PhD, and I am currently looking for opportunities both in academia and industry.
-If you are interested in my profile, reach out to me!**

-I am Clément Vignac, a PhD student at EPFL, Switzerland.
-I work in LTS4 under the supervision of Pascal Frossard.
-I work on graph neural networks and generative models for point clouds and graphs.
-I develop denoising diffusion models that respect predefined symmetries, and study how the data representation (vector, point cloud or graph) affects learning.
+I am a researcher in generative AI for point cloud and graph data.
+I have just completed my PhD at EPFL under the guidance of Pascal Frossard and co-supervision of Max Welling within the ELLIS program.
+During my PhD, I developed several denoising diffusion models for molecules, namely EDM, DiGress and MiDi.

-Before joining EPFL, I graduated from École Polytechnique and École Normale Supérieure de Paris-Saclay (master MVA - Mathematics, Vision and Learning) in 2018.
+Before that, I graduated from École Polytechnique and École Normale Supérieure de Paris-Saclay (master MVA - Mathematics, Vision and Learning) in 2018.
 I completed my master thesis on structured prediction in LCSL, Genoa (Italy) under the supervision of Alessandro Rudi and Lorenzo Rosasco.

 ### First author papers: